 AdBlock is the original iOS ad blocker, and has been the go-to for many iPhone and iPad users since 2012.
 Where AdBlock excels is in its ease of use - after installing the app, all you need to do is swipe up from the bottom of the display in-app to activate the service.
 It'll refresh its databases with the latest info on every single app run, and promises not to send your traffic through a remote server like less reputable ad blockers do.

 Like other ad blockers, AdBlock also blocks trackers from being able to see what you do online and use this information to target ads at you.
 There's a whitelist that you can add to and edit, and there's even a handy Today Widget that allows you to toggle the service on and off on-the-fly.

 Oh, and all your settings will be synced between all iOS devices via iCloud.
 Nice and simple!

 These include images, scripts and custom fonts that you may come across on websites on the web, each of which will eat your data and use up battery life.
-It should make loading pages speedier too, ideal if you’re on a slow mobile or Wi-Fi connection.
+It should make loading pages speedier too (Purify claims up to 4X faster), which is ideal if you're on a slow mobile or Wi-Fi connection.

-Of course, Purify also allows you to whitelist websites that you wish to support, and this is done in a similar way to Crystal – via the Share Sheet in Safari.
+Of course, Purify also allows you to whitelist websites that you wish to support, and this is done in a similar way to 1Blocker X - via the Share Sheet in Safari.